Showgirl: The Greatest Hits Tour: Postponements and cancellations

-Prior to the tour, Minogue underwent a mammogram due to health concerns and was given an all-clear by doctors, but found a lump on her breast shortly after.
+Prior to the tour, Minogue saw a doctor over concerns about breast cancer, but was given the all-clear.
 The tour commenced and, following the conclusion of the European shows, she travelled to Australia to continue the tour.
 On 17 May 2005, it was announced that Minogue had been diagnosed with breast cancer during a family visit to Melbourne, and would undergo immediate treatment.
 As a consequence, the remaining dates of Showgirl: The Greatest Hits Tour were cancelled.
 In a statement issued by her record company, Minogue said that she "was so looking forward to bringing the Showgirl tour to Australia and to Glastonbury and I'm sorry to have to disappoint my fans".
 She later underwent a lumpectomy and an eight-month cycle of chemotherapy and radiotherapy.

 Tour resumption

 Following Minogue's recovery, the resumption of the tour was announced in June 2006.
-The rescheduled tour was renamed Showgirl: The Homecoming Tour, and was originally planned to consist of dates in Australia only.
+The rescheduled tour was renamed Showgirl: Homecoming Tour, and was originally planned to consist of dates in Australia only.
 Shows in the United Kingdom were added, and the tour commenced in November 2006.
 Alterations to the set list, choreography and costumes were made to accommodate Minogue's medical condition.